Interdisciplinary Colloquium Pilot Program

 Students completing an Interdisciplinary Colloquium will fulfill the requirements for two Areas of Understanding at once and thereby make room for a Core elective.
 The latter may be fulfilled either by (1) taking a Core course in an area of the student’s choosing, or (2) taking a 200-, 300-, or 400-level course outside the student’s primary major.
 In other words, the number of courses needed to complete the Core Curriculum remains the same, but students completing an Interdisciplinary Colloquium may finish the Core with the aforementioned elective.
 Students are encouraged to use this Core elective to broaden interests or to fulfill requirements for a minor or even a second major.
 The Interdisciplinary Colloquium is not a new Core requirement.
 Rather it is an option, one that interested students would ideally take in the second semester of the sophomore year.

-There are no Interdisciplinary course offerings for the Fall 2017 semester.
-Please direct any questions or concerns to Dr. Brian Newsome, Registrar & Dean for Curriculum and Assessment .
+Please direct any questions or concerns to Dr. Brian Newsome, Dean for Curriculum and Honors .